 1. Principles-led

-All of our professional decisions should be influenced by a set of clear principles and beliefs, especially during times of significant change.
+All professional decisions in HR should be guided by a clear set of principles and beliefs, particularly during times of significant change.
+These principles act as a foundation for ethical decision-making and help ensure consistency across the profession.

 2. Evidence-based